Kamallakshmi/devTinder/Learning.md

 -- What is Middlewares?
 -- why is Middlewares important(Auth comes into picture for admin page) -- Error Handling using app.use("/",(err, req, res, next) = {});

+-- Create a free cluster on mongoDB website
+-- install mongoose lib
+-- connect your application to the database(/devTinder) -- call connectDB funciton and connect to database before starting application on port 3000 -- Create a userSchema and userModel
+-- create POST /signup API to add data to database
+-- Push some documents(instance) using API calls from postman